pandabear15/celestia-bot/README.md

 Celestia monitors and logs edit and delete actions on the server for the purposes of accountability and safety.
 For questions about the bot, please contact RicePulp#0077 and/or Purost#1025.

+## Version 1.1.1
+Released on XXXX.
+### Features
+- Celestia now automatically reacts to all log and error messages with the "✉" (UTF-16 0x2709) emoji.
+If an admin also reacts with the envelope, the message is copied into the Celestia channel.
+Note that this only works for log messages sent since the most recent boot due to Discord limitations.
+  - This change is aimed at making sharing issues with Celestia faster and easier.
+Working around the said limitation is possible but, as of right now, it doesn't seem worth working around for now.
+- Celestia now sends an attachment form of the "caught by celestia in 4k" sticker to users as opposed to a cryptic "Celestia is watching you..."
+### Bug Fixes
+None.
+### Other changes
+- Celestia now writes to a file instead of to console.
+This makes accessing what originally was console output accessible even in the EC2 instance.
+- The chance that Celestia sends the aforementioned image to a user upon an edit or delete has been increased from 1 in 500 to 1 in 100.
+- Small code QOL changes.
+### Known issues
+- Celestia does not note the reply status of a message in the log entries; that is, right now it is impossible to look at a log entry and know to which message a post was replying to, if applicable.

 ## Version 1.1.0
 Released on 2022-09-18 16:18-07:00.
 ### Features